enesinan/makemehapii/README.md

 * Integrated Authorization and Authentication Architecture — the most comprehensive authorization and authentication API available in a Node framework.
 * Advanced Features — with encrypted and signed cookies, secret or key rotation, and HTTP security headers, there are no excuses for building insecure applications.
 * Reliable, Predictable Ownership – when something goes wrong, you know who to contact.
 Security updates are handled under a strict, well-defined protocol.
+* Rich ecosystem – hapi’s extensive set of official plugins means no more blindly trusting some middleware you found for critical functionality just because it has a high count on npm.
 *

 # LICENSE